Contemporaries in the Holy Roman Empire

 Obv.: IOANnes FRIDericus DVX SAXoniae ELECTor ET BVRGGRAF MAIGDeburgensis·FIERI·FEcit (Mz.)

-"Johann Friedrich, Duke of Sachsen, Elector and Burggrave from Magdeburg had this coin minted"
+"John Frederick, Duke of Saxony, Elector and Burggrave of Magdeburg had this coin minted"

 Effigy in electoral coat, long electoral sword on his shoulder and both hands at the grip.